BlueSpire/Durandal/skeletons/vstemplate/DurandalTemplate/DurandalTemplate/readme.md

 * The main app code lives under *App* and is organized into AMD modules and HTML views.
 * Css, fonts and images can be found under *Content*.
-* Third party script libraries are located under Scripts.
+* Third party script libraries are located under *Scripts*.
 * Css and script library bundling has been configured in *App_Start/BundleConfig.cs*.
-* The *Home/Index* view contains the host page's html, links and script references.
+* The *Durandal/Index* view contains the host page's html, links and script references.
 * Application startup beings with the *App/main.js*

 ## Explanation of the SPA Architecture